Additional Explorer Features

 Enable Mock responses from the Explorer's Settings tab.

-This feature naively mocks responses based on your schema's types, instead of sending your operations over the wire to your endpoint.
+This feature naively mocks operation responses based on your schema's types, instead of sending your operations over the wire to your endpoint.

-Mocked responses are helpful if you want to get a feel for the shape of a 's response when your endpoint isn't available, or if you need a quick response to use in a code sample or a unit test.
+Mocked responses are helpful if you want to get a feel for the shape of a query's response when your endpoint isn't available, or if you need a quick response to use in a code sample or a unit test.

 Response hints